-After browsing and lot of thinking, I decided to go to North Korea, or officially called DPRK (Democratic People’s Republic of Korea) in Summer 2014.
+I decided to go to North Korea.
+After browsing and lot of thinking, I was confident to go to North Korea or officially called DPRK (Democratic People’s Republic of Korea) in Summer 2014.
 This trip was not cheap, but for once life time travel experience, it’s worth it.
 Personally, I was excited to feel the atmosphere of the country rather than only visiting tourist attractions.

-To visit this country, you have to go on tour which I know most of the travel agencies base in Beijing, China, but I heard there was company managing this trip from Russia as well.
+To visit North Korea, you have to go on tour which I know most of the travel agencies base in Beijing, China.
+Though I heard there was company managing this trip from Russia as well.
 At the time I went with Koryo Tours, an experienced company organizing trip to DPRK.
 The person in charged was very nice to answer my non-stop emails about the trip before I confidently sent my application.

 I recommend you to pay as soon as possible once you have sent your application.
 The agency needs the money to prepare your documents and accommodation in DPRK.
 It was excluding your needs during in Beijing

 I was quite nervous for about two weeks waiting for confirmation of my payment since I didn’t have any experience transferring money abroad.
-I was so relieved when I got email telling they received my money afterwards.
+Then I was so relieved once they emailed me telling they received my money afterwards.
 There was no way out, I must go.